10 Reasons to Head to Labuan Bajo for a Komodo Liveaboard Experience

 The coral reefs and diverse marine ecosystem in Komodo is the main reason it’s become a hot spot for travellers looking to scuba dive; professionals, novices and newbies alike.
 To really experience Komodo you need to see it from top to bottom; well, at least down to 30m deep.
 There may be Dragons on land, but descending beneath the blue waters and between the Jurassic islands you’ll find yourself stepping back in time where evolution largely stopped thousands of years ago.
 Under the water is where the rest of the dinosaurs live: the napoleon wrasses, bumphead parrotfish, hawksbill turtles and trigger fish, the manta rays and sharks, dugongs and dolphins.
 You name it and you’re probably able to see it whilst diving here at one time or another.

 If you’re still feeling unsure about the top reasons to choose Labuan Bajo for a Liveaboard experience like no other, here’s the reasons you should book your Komodo Liveaboard adventure right now…

-1. See the park from every angle
+1. See the Komodo National Park from every angle

 From stepping off the harbour of Labuan Bajo, to watching the islands pass you by as you make your way to your diving destinations.
 To backwards rolls into the blue and beyond, up until you settle down with a beer at sunset, then gaze at the stars on the top deck with new found friends.
 Every moment offers you a new view and a different perspective of this beautiful & thriving landscape.